-Launched in 2008, MobileMe was a subscription-based suite of online services and software created by Apple.
-It included features like Find my iPhone, a MobileMe photo gallery, chat facilities, online calendar, storage and other cloud-based services.
+Launched in 2008, Apple’s subscription-based suite of online services and software includes features like Find My iPhone, a MobileMe photo gallery, chat facilities, an online calendar, storage and other cloud-based services.

 MobileMe: Apple’s failed iCloud precursor

 Apple’s ill-fated iCloud precursor was an early attempt at running a cloud-based subscription service.
 Unlike today’s monthly offerings, Apple priced MobileMe at $99 as a one-off payment for an individual plan or $149 for a Family Pack.
 Cupertino also offered top-up options for those wanting to add storage.

 MobileMe was part of Apple CEO Steve Jobs’ “digital hub” strategy, announced soon after his return to Apple in the late 1990s.
 Apple had experimented with subscription-based internet services for Mac users since the early 2000s.
 MobileMe expanded these efforts to cover iPhone and iPod touch owners, while overhauling the service for OS X.